CoderA-class/CoderA-class/README.md

   <a href = "https://codera-class.github.io/" >ADRIAAN van der Westhuizen</a>
 </p>

-<h2> I am an Application Development student driven by a passion for critical thinking and solving real-world challenges through technology.
-I approach every project with discipline and a commitment to high-quality output.

-In my spare time, I enjoy sharpening my front-end capabilities by experimenting with CSS and building unique web experiences.
-I am a firm believer in persistence and the "try until you succeed" philosophy when tackling complex code.</h2>
+<h2> I am a 3rd year Application Development Student who has a
+love for designing and creating solutions to corporate problems.
+I like to explore and learn more technologies.
+I am in need for Work Integrated Learning to finish my studies.
+Currently I like creating cool projects using React and I am studying the ways of machine learning.
+More precise, data analysis and predictions.</h2>

 <h3 align="left">Connect with me:</h3>
 <p align="left">